-Remember, the odds of picking a winner in either case are very low, but the reward if we do can be spectacular - for the sake of this example let’s assume that each $1 invested could, just a few years later, be worth $3,000 or more (this is, very roughly, the return on the original $100,000 that was invested in Trade Me in 1999 when the company was sold to Fairfax in 2006).
+Remember, the odds of picking a winner in either case are very low, but the reward if we do can be spectacular - for the sake of this example let’s assume that each $1 invested could, just a few years later, be worth $3,000 or more.
+This is, very roughly, the return on the original $100,000 that investors put into Trade Me in 1999 when the company was sold in 2006.

-What happens in our two scenarios in the best case (i.e. we pick a winner)?
+Q: What happens in our two scenarios in the best case - i.e. we pick a winner?

 If we diversified, we lose our money on nine of the ventures, but the $1,000 invested in the winner becomes $3 million.
 That’s not a bad result by any measure.

 However, if we didn’t diversify and instead invested the full $10,000, the return becomes $30 million!